I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-routerfreeprinternotifyinfo.md

 <p>If the operation succeeds, the function returns <b>TRUE</b>.
 Otherwise the function returns <b>FALSE</b>.</p>

 ## -remarks
-<p>A print provider's <a href="https://msdn.microsoft.com/library/windows/hardware/ff561930">RefreshPrinterChangeNotification</a> function should call <code>RouterFreePrinterNotifyInfo</code> to deallocate structures previously allocated by <a href="https://msdn.microsoft.com/library/windows/hardware/ff562007">RouterAllocPrinterNotifyInfo</a>, but only if <b>RefreshPrinterChangeNotification</b> encounters a error.
-If <b>RefreshPrinterChangeNotification</b> succeeds, you should assume that the client application will deallocate the structures.</p>

-<p>Besides deallocating the specified PRINTER_NOTIFY_INFO structure and its associated PRINTER_NOTIFY_INFO_DATA structure array, the function also deallocates buffer space pointed to by <i>pBuf</i> in any element of the PRINTER_NOTIFY_INFO_DATA structure array.</p>

-<p>For additional information, see <a href="NULL">Supporting Printer Change Notifications</a>.</p>

-<p>A print provider's <a href="https://msdn.microsoft.com/library/windows/hardware/ff561930">RefreshPrinterChangeNotification</a> function should call <code>RouterFreePrinterNotifyInfo</code> to deallocate structures previously allocated by <a href="https://msdn.microsoft.com/library/windows/hardware/ff562007">RouterAllocPrinterNotifyInfo</a>, but only if <b>RefreshPrinterChangeNotification</b> encounters a error.
+<p>A print provider's <a href="print.refreshprinterchangenotification">RefreshPrinterChangeNotification</a> function should call <code>RouterFreePrinterNotifyInfo</code> to deallocate structures previously allocated by <a href="..\winsplp\nf-winsplp-routerallocprinternotifyinfo.md">RouterAllocPrinterNotifyInfo</a>, but only if <b>RefreshPrinterChangeNotification</b> encounters a error.
 If <b>RefreshPrinterChangeNotification</b> succeeds, you should assume that the client application will deallocate the structures.</p>

 <p>Besides deallocating the specified PRINTER_NOTIFY_INFO structure and its associated PRINTER_NOTIFY_INFO_DATA structure array, the function also deallocates buffer space pointed to by <i>pBuf</i> in any element of the PRINTER_NOTIFY_INFO_DATA structure array.</p>